grpc/grpc-swift/Sources/GRPCReflectionService/Documentation.docc/ReflectionServiceTutorial.md

 helloworld.Greeter
 ```

-You can also see what methods are available for a service:
+To see what methods are available for a service:

 ```sh
 $ grpcurl -plaintext localhost:1234 list echo.Echo